nextcloud/documentation/user_manual/bookmarks.rst

 The next time you see a cool new site, press on this special bookmark, it will add the site to your ownCloud bookmarks.

-To find this bookmark go to your personnal preference and search for the "Bookmarklet" item.
+To find this bookmark go to your personal preferences and search for the "Bookmarklet" item.